Tuning in the Loft

 Not to mention the organ builder.
 Dan Smith comes out of the pipes, dusty from head to foot, with a bead of sweat on his glasses.
 He has to crawl and climb through precarious places to do what he does.
 He was commissioned to rebuild this organ in 2015 and has tuned and maintained it since.
 He’s got some fun stories to tell.

 “Once, many years ago, I helped work on an organ in the mountains of Kentucky.
 In 1936, the organ was sent up the mountain on a long-abandoned logging rail line.
-It was evidently quite precarious as the tracks were in really bad condition.
+It was evidently quite precarious, as the tracks were in very poor condition.
 It was then taken from the tracks to the school chapel by wagon.”
 He went on to tell me, “There was a story about the organist coming in to find a rattlesnake coiled up next to the organ bench.
 I’ve never seen a snake in an organ.
 Plenty of bats, though.”

 I suddenly appreciate the well-kept loft I’m sitting in, and throw an impulsive glance at the foot of the bench.
 I picture the organist letting out a scream and running for the Pastor.
 That story survived 90 years, made it all the way from Kentucky to Virginia, and helped foster a sense of community between cultures.
 See?
 Organists.